-Sphynxes stand out among other pets due to their lack of fur or hair—an uncommon occurrence among most mammals.
-Because of this, these non-furry felines love to snooze and sprawl out in sunspots for warmth whenever possible.
-They make excellent cuddle buddies and love to keep warm under the covers with their owners at night.
+Sphynxes stand out among other cats due to their lack of fur or hair—an uncommon occurrence among most mammals.
+These non-furry felines love to sprawl out in sunspots for warmth whenever possible.
+They make excellent cuddle buddies and prefer to keep warm under the covers with their owners at night.
 These outgoing, exceptionally friendly and playful felines generally enjoy the company of other cats, dogs, and children, making them a great choice for a family pet.

 |Tendency to Vocalize||High|